aybehrouz/argennon/md/avm.md

 ### Memory Allocation and De-allocation

-Every k round the protocol chooses a price per byte for the AVM memory.
+Every *k* round the protocol chooses a price per byte for AVM memory.
 When a smart contract executes a heap allocation instruction, the protocol will automatically deduce the cost of the allocated memory from the ALGO address of the smart contract.

-To determine the price of AVM memory, Every k round, the protocol calculates `dbFee` and `memTraffic` values. `dbFee` is the aggregate amount of collected database fees and `memTraffic` is the total memory traffic of the system.
-For calculating the memory traffic of the system the protocol considers the total size of all memory pages that were accessed for either reading or writing during some time.
-These two values will be calculated for the last k rounds and the price per byte of the AVM memory will be a linear function of `dbFee/memTraffic`
+To determine the price of AVM memory, Every *k* round, the protocol calculates `dbFee` and `memTraffic` values. `dbFee` is the aggregate amount of collected database fees, and `memTraffic` is the total memory traffic of the system.
+For calculating the memory traffic of the system the protocol considers the total size of all the memory pages that were accessed for either reading or writing during a time period.
+These two values will be calculated for the last *k* rounds and the price per byte of AVM memory will be a linear function of `dbFee/memTraffic`

 When a smart contract executes a heap de-allocation instruction, the protocol will refund the cost of de-allocated memory to the smart contract.
-Here, the current price of AVM memory does not matter and the protocol calculates the refunded amount based on the average price the smart had paid for that allocated memory.
+Here, the current price of AVM memory does not matter and the protocol calculates the refunded amount based on the average price the smart contract had paid for that allocated memory.
 This will prevent smart contracts from profit taking by trading memory with the protocol.

 Concurrency
 -----------

+### Memory Dependency Graph

 Every block of the Algorand blockchain contains a list of transactions.
 This list is an ordered list and the effect of its contained transactions must be applied to the AVM state sequentially as they appear in the ordered list.
 The